joelwking/csv-source-of-truth/README.md

 These virtual spreadsheets can be used to loop (iterate) over a task.
 In Ansible, loops are used to repeat a task multiple times.

-To illustrate, given the input *files/aci/TenantPolicy.csv* and a role / task file which will create an ACI tenant, the goal is to iterate over this task, selecting data center *DC1* and creating (or deleting) the Tenants specified in the CSV file.
+To illustrate, given the input *files/aci/TenantPolicy.csv* and  the task file (*tenant in role *ansible-aci-tenant*) which creates an ACI tenant, the goal is to iterate over this task, selecting data center *DC1* and creating (or deleting) the Tenants specified in the CSV file.

 ```yaml
   vars: